hundeo:

 Origin & History

-Perhaps the toy spaniels originated from the larger hunting spaniels.
-And then they became pastime and playmates of noble ladies and children.
-Even today Papillons and Phalènes still have some hunting instinct.
+This breed probably originated from the larger hunting spaniels.
+They then became the pastime and playmates of aristocratic ladies and children.
+Even today, Papillons and Phalènes still have a certain hunting instinct.

-The spread of the toy spaniel happened from Italy.
+The Continental Toy Spaniel spread from Italy.
 Thanks to France, the small dog breed has survived to this day.
-The toy dogs were very popular at the French court for centuries.
-There, the external breed characteristics were not significantly changed by breeding.
-At the English court, a different appearance of the toy spaniel was preferred.
-There the English Toy Spaniels were created.
+Toy dogs were very popular at the French court for centuries.
+There, the external breed characteristics were not significantly changed through breeding.
+At the English court, a different appearance of the Toy Spaniel was preferred.
+This is where the English Toy Spaniel originated.

-The nobility perished in the course of the French Revolution.
-And with him the toy spaniels almost disappeared.
-At the end of the 19th century there were again lovers of this small dog breed in France and Belgium.
-They started a dedicated breeding and saved the small dog breed from extinction.
+The aristocracy disappeared with the French Revolution.
+And with it, the Toy Spaniel disappeared almost completely.
+At the end of the 19th century, enthusiasts of this small dog breed were once again found in France and Belgium.
+They began dedicated breeding and saved the breed from extinction.